-To allow time for (among other things) any necessary post-award review and financial clearance by OJP of the proposed budget (and for any associated responses or other action(s) that may be required of the recipient), applicants should propose an award start date of January 1, 2018.
+To allow time for (among other things) any necessary post-award review and financial clearance by OJP of the proposed budget and for any associated responses or other action(s) that may be required of the recipient, applicants should propose an award start date of January 1, 2019.

-If the applicant is proposing a project that reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application-specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative-to clearly set out each phase.
-(This is particularly the case if the applicant proposes a project that will exceed-in cost or the length of the period of performance-the amount or length anticipated for an individual award (or awards) under this solicitation.)
+If the applicant is proposing a project that reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application-specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative-to clearly define each phase.
+(This is particularly the case if the applicant proposes a project that will exceed-in cost or the length of the period of performance-the amount or length of time anticipated for an individual award (or awards) under this solicitation.)
 Given limitations on the availability to NIJ of funds for awards for research, development, and evaluation, this information will assist NIJ in considering whether partial funding of applications would be productive.
-(If, in FY 2017, NIJ elects to fund only certain phases of a proposed project, the expected scholarly products from the partial-funding award may, in some cases, vary from those described above.)
+(If, in FY18, NIJ elects to fund only certain phases of a proposed project, the expected scholarly products from the partial-funding award may, in some cases, vary from those described above.)

-NIJ may, in certain cases, provide additional funding in future years to awards made under its research, development, and evaluation solicitations, through supplemental awards.
-In making decisions regarding supplemental awards, NIJ will consider, among other factors, the availability of appropriations, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.
+NIJ may, in certain cases, provide additional funding in future years to awards made under its research, development, and evaluation solicitations, through continuation awards.
+In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.

-All awards are subject to the availability of appropriated funds, and to any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.